-Why Sacha Baron Cohen’s Borat impersonation will not be called a Blackface performance
+Double standards: why Baron Cohen’s Borat impersonation is not considered a Blackface performance

 When in the spring of 2007, in the wake of the worldwide release of Sacha Baron Cohen’s first Borat film, I was mockingly called a “borat” by a student and a senior colleague in the very classroom in which I was teaching, I was stung by the insult but did not know how to react.
 As far as I could tell, no-one on my American university campus, except for a few baffled Kazakhs like myself, considered Baron Cohen’s caricature offensive, let alone racist.